 Decentralization also increases the security of the network.
 In a centralized environment, if a computer is hacked it’s game over.
 In a decentralized network like blockchain, users would need to attack so many different computers.
 In Bitcoin’s case it becomes a herculean task!
 As all the transactions are validated by the community network, there is no possible fraud.
 If there is a false transaction, it would be rejected.

 Thick & Fast

 Bitcoin transactions can be sent near-instantaneously from anywhere in the world to any country, regardless of borders.
 National and international transactions take the same amount of time and fees.
 Plus, while traditional international transactions take between 1 to 4 working days, a BTC transaction takes about 10 minutes to be completed.

-	Bitcoin leverages transparency, being completely open-source.
+Bitcoin leverages transparency, by being completely open-source.
 This means that everyone can take a closer look at its code and verify how it works.
 All transactions are also publicly available on the blockchain, meaning you can verify all the data relating to your Bitcoin accounts and balances.

 Own your money

 With Bitcoin, there is no central authority that could tell you what you can and cannot do with your own money.
 Unlike the money you’ve left in the care of a financial institution, with Bitcoin you can be completely in control of your own funds while retaining complete ownership of your money.
 No abuse of authority.
-No breach of trust
+No breach of trust.

 While Bitcoins’ transactions are fully public, you can still remain anonymous at the same time.
 The addresses used in Bitcoin are strings of data which on their own cannot point to a single individual.